Luke-TE/destdonation/README.md

 An interactive website for displaying the donations made to charities via CityHarvest.

-Produced initially for the Imperial College London Computing Department Designing-for-Real-People scheme.

 Deployed on [Heroku](https://destdonation.herokuapp.com/).
 Currently populated with test data.

+Produced initially as a student project for the Imperial College London Computing Department Designing-for-Real-People scheme.

 ### Built With